-- all requirements are met, including requirements regarding resale controls, public land records, etc; - the restrictions comply with all federal, state, and local laws and regulations. - the resale restrictions must not impair the right of the MPF Bank to cure a default under the mortgage terms, to foreclosure on the mortgage, or to otherwise protect the MPF Banks's interest under the mortgage; and - The Appraisal must include at least three (3) comparables with similar resale restrictions.
-Appraisal Waivers are not acceptable for these loans.
+• all requirements are met, including requirements regarding resale controls, public land records, etc;

+- the resale restrictions must not impair the right of the MPF Bank to cure a default under the mortgage terms, to foreclosure on the mortgage, or to otherwise protect the MPF Banks's interest under the mortgage; and - The Appraisal must include at least three (3) comparables with similar resale restrictions.
+An appraisal is required, alternative property valuations are not acceptable for these loans.